mollyim/flatline-platform/docs/architecture.md

 Although this architecture description is based in the [Kubernetes](https://kubernetes.io/)-based installation provided for Flatline, it only references components that are specific to Flatline and does not attempt to detail how they are deployed in Kubernetes.

-Some design decisions for the prototype were influenced by our deployment, which targets a single-node [k3s](https://k3s.io/) cluster deployed with [Helm](https://helm.sh/).
+Some design decisions for the prototype were influenced by our chosen installation method, which uses [Helm](https://helm.sh/) and targets a single-node [k3s](https://k3s.io/) cluster.

 ## Diagram